pakal/rsfile/doc/native_io_concepts.rst

 on unix and FILE_FLAG_WRITE_THROUGH on windows, to enforce data+metadata synchronization on each flush().

-Some links to go further
+Some links to go farther
 ---------------------------

 `On the Brokenness of File Locking <http://0pointer.de/blog/projects/locking.html>`_